 - Under cabinet lighting – This lighting is installed under cabinets to provide illumination in kitchens or display cabinets.

 - Specialty lighting – These include lighting for unique purposes, such as showcasing artwork.

 Homeowners and interior designers use ambient light to create many different types of rooms with depth and functionality.

 Consider the light in this living room; it has four sources of ambient light that contribute to the overall balance in the room and provide different functions.

 The gorgeous chandelier provides an impressive focal point in the room as well as soft light throughout the room.
-The large window brings the advantage of natural light, but this will decrease as night descends.
+The large window brings the advantage of natural light.
 The lamp beside the sofa functions as both ambient and task lighting for reading or small detail work.

 Ambient Dining Room Light